jmford2/Covid19-NP-Swab/README.md

 <a name="pcr"></a>
 ### PCR compatibility

 It is essential to confirm that nothing in the final product (material ± adhesive) inhibits RT-PCR, on which current tests are based (details of the reagents differ somewhat from assay to assay; we will post).
-The protocol for testing is simply:
+A testing protocol is as follows.
+Note because this has a substantial incubation time, **it is a good idea to start testing materials before prototypes are done, if possible.**

 - incubate bulb in 3mL Viral Transport Medium (VTM; [recipe courtesy IU](Other_Docs/VTM_IU_recipe.pdf)) overnight (12 hr)
 - spike the VTM with positive control (*1*)